jstephens/Leo_Krippner_SSR/README.md

 # Shadow Short Rate

-Originally by (Leo Krippner) [webpage](http://www.rbnz.govt.nz/research_and_publications/research_programme/additional_research/5655249.html) in MATLAB.
-Translated into Python 2 by (Amandeep Singh)(https://github.com/as4456) and translated here into Python 3.
+Originally by [Leo Krippner](http://www.rbnz.govt.nz/research_and_publications/research_programme/additional_research/5655249.html) in MATLAB.
+Translated into Python 2 by [Amandeep Singh](https://github.com/as4456) and translated here into Python 3.

 ## Instructions for generating the results
 *	Run "python data\_read.py"   This generates yield curve data.
 The script generates the spliced yield curve dataset (Govt. data spliced with the OIS data after a specific date) for a respective country (Line 61 in the code) in monthly, weekly and daily csv formats.